 Luckily, most homeschooling curriculum programs allow parents to decide whether their child’s schooling is structured, laid back, or somewhere in between.
 When you first start homeschooling, it is important to be flexible and willing to try a new way of doing things if your original plan is not working.

-Begin Homeschooling Your Child
+4. Begin Homeschooling Your Child

-Surround Yourself with a Support System
+5. Surround Yourself With a Support System

 When transitioning to home school, a support system is essential for both the parent and the student.
 Having both parents fully on board before starting home school will give the student a much higher chance of being successful.
 Additionally, having the support of family members, such as grandparents, will make the process go much smoother.

-The encouragement and reassurance from people in your inner circle are important; however, many homeschooling groups, as well as forums and Facebook groups, are incredible resources for families just beginning a home school curriculum.
+The encouragement and reassurance from people in your inner circle are important; however, many homeschooling groups, as well as forums and Facebook groups, are incredible resources for families just beginning a homeschool curriculum.
 These parents experience homeschooling firsthand, so their advice is invaluable.
-Power Homeschool has created a Parent Support Group on Facebook that allows parents who are new to the curriculum, and new homeschooling in general, to communicate and get feedback from other parents.

 Remember that the most imperative part of getting started with home school is patience with yourself and your student.
 Nothing new comes without small bumps in the road.
 Finding what method works best for you will ensure your homeschooling experience is a success.